-You will read different terms thrown around on this site that all point to ‘real’ food – nutrient-dense, traditional, organic, local, grass-fed, pasture-raised, bio-dynamic, and more.
+You will read different terms thrown around on this site that all point to ‘real' food.
+This includes words like nutrient-dense, traditional, organic, local, grass-fed, pasture-raised, bio-dynamic, and more.

-Don’t be discouraged if you don’t know the lingo, don’t like to cook, think it’s too expensive, or feel like it’s all too overwhelming – I've created a meal planning app that can help.
+If you feel discouraged because you don't know the lingo, don't like to cook, think it's too expensive, or feel like it's all too overwhelming – I've created a meal planning app that can help.

-3 – Get to know your local farmers – and talk to them about what they do.
+3 – Get to know your local farmers.
+Talk to them about what they do.
 Ask them what their animals eat and how they are raised.
 Ask them how they deal with pests on fruit and what are the best veggies this season.
 Most will be happy to answer your questions, and you will truly know the source of your food.

-4 – Choose quality over quantity to prevent overeating and reduce your food bill.
+4 – Choose quality over quantity.
+This helps to prevent overeating (yes, really) and reduce your food bill.
 When you eat nutrient-dense foods instead of modern convenience foods your body actually can get everything it needs from much less food.

-5 – Purge your pantry of all junk.
-Stop eating and buying processed foods today.
+5 – Purge your pantry.
+Get rid of the junk.
+Stop eating and buying processed foods TODAY.

-6 – Eat what your great-great grandmother ate (or someone else’s g-g-grandma if you prefer their style of cuisine).
+6 – Eat what your great-great grandmother ate.
+Or what someone else's g-g-grandma if you prefer their style of cuisine.

-7 – Include some saturated fats with every meal – butter, cream, coconut oil, bacon, etc. Olive, seed, and nut oils are good, but can go rancid easily and should not be heated to high temperatures.
-DON’T consume new-fangled vegetable oils including canola, corn, or soybean oil.
+7 – Include some saturated fats with every meal.
+Like butter, cream, coconut oil, bacon, etc. Olive, seed, and nut oils are good, but can go rancid easily and should not be heated to high temperatures.
+DON'T consume vegetable oils including canola, corn, or soybean oil.

-8 – Eat cultured foods every day to cultivate a healthy intestinal flora.
+8 – Eat cultured foods.
+Every day.
+This helps to cultivate a healthy intestinal flora.

-9 – Soak, sour, or sprout grains – if you eat them.
+9 – Soak, sour, or sprout grains.
+If you eat them.
 A little forethought will help to optimize digestibility and neutralize the anti-nutrient, phytic acid.

-10 – Limit your sweets, and use minimally processed, nutrient-rich sweeteners such as raw honey, grade B maple syrup, or unrefined cane sugar called Rapadura.
+10 – Limit your sweets.
+Instead, use minimally processed and nutrient-rich sweeteners such as raw honey, grade B maple syrup, or unrefined cane sugar called Rapadura.

-11 – Choose raw milk and cream from grass-fed cows over pasteurized dairy.
+11 – Choose raw milk and cream from grass-fed cows.

 13 – Consume broth with abandon!
 Broth made from scratch is easy to make, rich in minerals and gelatin, adds flavorful depth to your meals with soups, stews, and sauces, and is a money saver too.